80s CARTOONS IN HELL

 And it was rated G.

 My Little Pony: The Movie starring Danny Devito and like one pony that isn’t Rainbow Sparkle Face or Pinky Pie.
 And Spike.
+Was also dark-ish.

-The original MLP did have the “Smooze,” an unsettling dark blob-like substance that consumes everything in its wake.
+It featured the “Smooze,” an unsettling dark blob-like substance that consumes everything in its wake.

-The Smooze was far too familiar to anyone who watched the animated Raggedy Ann & Andy: A Musical Adventure.
+The Smooze was far too familiar for anyone who watched the animated Raggedy Ann & Andy: A Musical Adventure.
 In that, there was a sugary, all-consuming blob called “the Greedy.”
 And “the Greedy” was absolutely terrifying.

 I’ve had over 40 years of nightmares because of “the Greedy.”
 And that shit was also rated G.